farzaa/WordSearch/README.md

 # WordSearch

-Main concepts explored in this program: Dynamic memory allocation, memory leak prevention, binary search, traversal of 2D arrays, strings in C, file input, user input
+**Main concepts explored in this program:**

+Dynamic memory allocation, memory leak prevention, binary search, traversal of 2D arrays, strings in C, file input, user input

-This is a program that has 2 inputs: a sample dictionary which is a list of words and a sample "puzzle" which is simply a bunch of letters in a 2D Array.
+This is a program that has 2 inputs: a sample dictionary (read from a file) which is a list of words and a sample "puzzle" (read from the keyboard) which is simply a bunch of letters in a 2D Array.
 It then goes through the 2D Array horizontally, vertically, and digonally to find every single combination of letters (including reversed strings) that show up in the dictionary.

 The specific of the input can be found below.